Buffalo Chicken Casserole (Chicken and Rice Recipe)

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-One-Pan Buffalo Chicken and Rice Skillet – A zesty skillet chicken recipe loaded with cheesy rice, buffalo sauce, and blue cheese!
+One-Pan Buffalo Chicken Casserole – A zesty skillet chicken recipe loaded with cheesy rice, buffalo sauce, and blue cheese!

 These are two words that fill my family’s heart with joy.

-If I incorporate chicken and buffalo sauce in any kind of recipe, they will coming running to the kitchen in short time.
+If I incorporate chicken and buffalo sauce in any kind of recipe, they will come running to the kitchen in a short time.